apnadkarni/blt/doc/picture.rst

 *imageName* **blank** ?\ *colorSpec*\ ?
   Blanks the image filling it with *colorSpec*.
 This sets the initial layer of the picture.  *ColorSpec* is a color name or pixel hex value.
-  If no *colorSpec* argument is the color defaults to "white".
+  If no *colorSpec* argument is present, the color defaults to "white".

 *imageName* **blur** *srcName* *numPixels*
   Blurs *srcName* performing a boxcar blur using *numPixels* as the radius